-While most publishers are respectable and provide us with accurate information, some, usually the small or new ones, are so desperate for publicity that they lie on their questionnaires.
 And, we only learn of these lies later when a reader complains that our information is inaccurate.
 When this happens, we send the reader copies of the publisher’s response to the questionnaire and also the publisher’s approval email sent in response to the final market listing that was created for publication.
 This clears us and shows the reader that the publisher is a snake and that he/she used WritersWeekly simply to drive traffic to their site or to try to lure good writers to a bad publication.

 Then there are the publications that claim they pay, and pay well, but actually don’t pay at all.

 When one of these things happens, we investigate (contact the publisher) to determine what happened.
 If they admit what they did, or fail to respond, or if we simply don’t believe their excuses, we remove the market listing and blacklist them.
 Basically, if they’d tried to fool our readers, they will never get another mention in WritersWeekly.com

 Here are some other tricks publishers use to lure good writers to bad publications:

 Paying a fraction of a cent per word, while making it look like they pay whole cents per word (i.e. .2 cents per word instead of $.02/word).
 Yes, that means they pay one-fifth of a cent per word.